Understanding pain below the kneecap

 - Mechanical overload

-A pain below the kneecap may appear after:
+Pain under the kneecap may appear after:

 - a too rapid return to sport